Environmental Enforcement Act

 Kirsty Duncan Liberal Etobicoke North, ON

-The Conservative Minister of the Environment proudly reports:
+The Conservative Minister of the Environment proudly reported:

-Global warming will in fact impact the very items that Bill C-16 aims to safeguard.
-As a result of climate change, we are already seeing changes in caribou, polar bear and seal populations, changes in permafrost and impacts on traditional ways of life.
-In the future, climate change will potentially impact migratory birds, their flyways and possibly the spread of avian influenza.
+Global warming will impact the very items that Bill C-16 aims to safeguard.
+As a result of climate change, we are already seeing changes in caribou, polar bear and seal populations, and changes in permafrost and impacts on traditional ways of life.
+In the future, climate change will potentially impact migratory birds, their flyways and possibly even the spread of influenza.

 President Obama has since called for hard caps on global warming, cleared the way for tougher clean car standards, declared an intention to play a constructive role in international climate negotiations and introduced a serious green stimulus package.